 "Olga weeps for all the ballets she never danced out of love for Picasso", explains Francesco Vezzoli, who has now turned his attention to a legendary love story that began in early 1917.
-Picasso had travelled to Rome with Jean Cocteau, who introduced him to the Russian impresario Sergei Diaghilev and his Ballets Russes.
+Picasso had travelled to Rome with Jean Cocteau, who introduced him to the Russian impresario Sergeï Diaghilev and his Ballets Russes.
 It is on this occasion that Picasso met, and fell in love with, Olga Khokhlova, one of the company's dancers.
 On 18 May of that same year, Diaghilev's new show, Parade, premiered in Paris, with costumes and sets designed by Picasso, the libretto by Cocteau and music by Erik Satie.

-This was the last ballet Olga danced in before leaving the company for Picasso.
-On 12 July 1918, they got married in a Russian Orthodox church on Rue Daru in Paris, where Cocteau, Guillaume Apollinaire, Max Jacob and Valerian Svetlov acted as their witnesses.
+Olga stopped dancing after marrying Picasso.
+On 12 July 1918, they got married in a Russian Orthodox church on Rue Daru in Paris, where Jean Cocteau, Guillaume Apollinaire, Max Jacob and Valerian Svetlov acted as their witnesses.